Transportation System Plan

 I can't be the only one who still drives a car

-by Bussesandbikesarentfunintherain, almost 3 years ago
+by Bussesandbikesarentfunintherain, over 3 years ago

 I've read a few of the recent stories and I'm really surprised that no one seems to be driving a car anywhere.
 Maybe I'm an outlier but I'm single, live alone, don't have kids, and work across the river.
 Prior to the expansion of I-205 I used to spend 1.5-2 hours a day just trying to get to work and back home (but thanks to the expansion/rework of the 205 onramps and offramps it cut 15-30 minutes off my daily commute).
 Taking a crowded bus that's just getting stuck in the same traffic I would be sitting in, having to...
 Continue reading